In This Article

 Modern apartments are getting more and more minimal, showcasing clean designs.
 But what is that one area where it’s okay to add some drama?
 Yes, it’s the ceiling!
-Gone are the days when ceilings were the least important component of your home design.
+Gone are the days when ceilings were the least important components of your home design.
 Now, false ceilings are ruling the market.
-Wooden, gypsum, POP, MDF – there are so many options to choose from!
-So let’s dive a bit deeper into the world of gypsum ceiling designs.
+Wood, gypsum, POP, MDF – there are so many options and materials for false ceilings to choose from!
+So let’s dive a bit deeper into the world of gypsum false ceiling designs.

-Gypsum is a naturally occurring mineral composed of calcium sulfate dihydrate.
+Gypsum is a naturally occurring mineral composed of calcium sulphate dihydrate.
 This is used to create gypsum boards which are used in gypsum false ceilings.
-Gypsum boards come in different sizes like 4×8 ft, 4×10 ft, etc and thicknesses of 9, 12 and 15mm.
-These boards are then cut into the sizes required for the false ceiling.
+Gypsum boards come in different sizes like 4×8 ft., 4×10 ft., etc. and thicknesses of 9mm, 12mm and 15mm.
+These boards are, then, cut into the sizes required for the false ceiling designs.

 - Gypsum is derived from the Greek word ‘gypsos’, which means chalk or plaster.